ashtrail/thoughtfulinquiry.com/content/about.md

 ### Legal

 Here are some links to the [content's license](/license) and to the [site's privacy policy](/privacy).
-Basically, the text is only very loosely copyrighted and I don't collect any of your information (currently at least^[I intend to add some ethical analytics and create a newsletter in the future, which means collecting e-mail addresses on opt-in.]).
+Basically, the text is only very loosely copyrighted.
 Feel free to quote the website's content (even fairly hearty portions), just remember to credit Thoughtful Inquiry and link back to the page where you found it.
+Data-wise, I only collect pretty minimal and aggregated anonymous analytics.
+If you chose to subscribe to my newsletter, I also store your email address through [MailerLite](https://www.mailerlite.com/).
+I share nothing with third-parties.
+There is no targeted tracking.

 ### Design